The Mousetrap: Theatrical performances

 As a stage play, The Mousetrap had its world premiere at the Theatre Royal, Nottingham, on 6 October 1952.
 It was originally directed by Peter Cotes, elder brother of John and Roy Boulting, the film directors.
 Its pre-West End tour then took it to the New Theatre Oxford, the Manchester Opera House, the Royal Court Theatre, Liverpool, the Theatre Royal, Newcastle, the Grand Theatre Leeds and the Alexandra Theatre in Birmingham, before it began its run in London on 25 November 1952 at the Ambassadors Theatre.
-It ran at this theatre until Saturday, 23 March 1974 when it immediately transferred to the larger St Martin's Theatre, next door, where it reopened on Monday, 25 March thus keeping its "initial run" status.
-The London run has now exceeded 26,000 performances.
-The director of the play for many years has been David Turner.
+It ran at this theatre until Saturday, 23 March 1974 when it immediately transferred to the larger St Martin's Theatre, next door, where it reopened on Monday, 25 March, thus keeping its "initial run" status.
+The London run has now exceeded 30,000 performances.
+David Turner was the director of the play from 1987 to 2004.

 Christie herself did not expect The Mousetrap to run for such a long time.
 In her autobiography, she reports a conversation that she had with Peter Saunders: "Fourteen months I am going to give it", says Saunders.
 To which Christie replies, "It won't run that long.
 Eight months perhaps.
 Yes, I think eight months."
 When it broke the record for the longest run of a play in the West End in September 1957, Christie received a mildly grudging telegram from fellow playwright Noël Coward: "Much as it pains me I really must congratulate you ..."
 In 2011 (by which time The Mousetrap had been running for almost 59 years), this long-lost document was found by a Cotswold furniture maker who was renovating a bureau purchased by a client from the Christie estate.